pipeforce/pipeforce.github.io/docs/guides/apps/020_app_testing.md

 ```

+Make sure that the test function always starts with prefix `test_` since only in this case it will be picked-up and executed automatically.

 Note that the `selenium` and `pipeforce_sdk` packages are already part of the FaaS backend.
 So no need for you to install them via `on_requirements`.

-In this example test function you can see that at first a `BrowserStackTest` class is created.
+In this example you can see that at first a `BrowserStackTest` class is created.
 This encapsulates all login and setup steps for you.

 Then the Selenium driver is retrieved and a the current portal URL is loaded.